-The mean value of the parameter derivative must be at least as large as the standard deviation of that derivative estimate in order for the parameter to be included for the blocked LM update on that iteration.
-The number and identity of the parameters that are turned off by this filtration stage will vary from LM step to LM step in practice, but we have found that filtering out roughly a third of the parameter set on each blocked LM iteration is a typical occurrence in our optimizations.
+to determine which parameters will be involved in the blocked LM steps.
+Thus, the mean value of the parameter derivative must be at least as large as the standard deviation of that derivative estimate in order for the parameter to be included for the blocked LM update on that iteration.
+The number and identity of the parameters that are turned off by this filtration stage will in practice vary from LM step to LM step, but we have found that it is typical for roughly a third of the parameter set to be filtered out in any given blocked LM iteration in our optimizations.

 We also note that the filtered parameter space is further reduced by the blocked LM algorithm,\cite{Zhao2017} which divides the parameter set into blocks for LM-style diagonalizations.
 A limited number of eigenvectors are retained from each block to form the space for a second diagonalization that determines the final parameter update.
-In our optimizations, we have found dividing the remaining parameters into 5 blocks and retaining 30 parameter directions per block for the second stage of the blocked LM to be an effective choice.
-The use of the initial filtration stage allows for an automated identification of a smaller variable space that the blocked LM can treat with reduced step uncertainty.
-The AD sections of the hybrid method continue to optimize all the variational parameters.
-This refinement of the hybrid method enhances the effectiveness of the blocked LM on moving the most important parameters while allowing AD to handle the remaining parameter adjustments.
+In our optimizations, we have found that dividing the parameters that survive the filtration into 5 blocks and retaining 30 parameter directions from each block for the second stage of the blocked LM to be effective.
+The use of the initial filtration stage allows for an automated identification of a smaller variable space that the blocked LM can thereby treat with reduced step uncertainty.
+The AD sections of the hybrid method continue to optimize all of the variational parameters.
+This refinement of the hybrid method enhances the blocked LM's ability to make significant updates to the most important parameters while allowing AD to handle the remaining finer-grained parameter adjustments.